 |State||Subsidy||Tuition Paid by Student|

-Note: * The state of Wisconsin provides a tuition subsidy for certain dental students who are Wisconsin state residents.
+* The state of Wisconsin provides a tuition subsidy for certain dental students who are Wisconsin state residents.
 As with any governmental appropriation, the exact amount is subject to change as part of the legislative process.
-The expected state subsidy for 2015-16 is $4,330 per term per Wisconsin resident, but is subject to change at any time.
-Students will be billed for any reduction in the expected state subsidy and credited for any increase.
+The expected state subsidy for 2019-20 is $4,330 per term per Wisconsin resident, but is subject to change at any time.
+Students are billed for any reduction in the expected state subsidy and credited for any increase.

 Dental Instruments (freshmen, sophomores and juniors) - See Textbooks and Instruments section of this bulletin.